-Findings from Phase 1 have been synthesized into a draft Plan containing a proposed land use concept with associated policies and guidelines on transportation, parks and recreation, environment, utilities and urban design.
-A Servicing Assessment has also been prepared providing a high level ‘snapshot’ of estimated costs and proposed funding sources for servicing requirements that are needed to support the implementation of the CCAP.
+Shaping the Future of City Centre: Phase 1 findings were synthesized into a draft CCAP containing a proposed land use concept, with associated policies and guidelines on transportation, parks and recreation, environment, utilities and urban design.
+A national planning firm undertook an objective, third-party professional peer review of the Plan which provided a fresh perspective with an understanding of global best practices.
+To support the Plan’s implementation, a Servicing Assessment was also prepared to provide a high level “snapshot” of estimated costs and proposed funding sources for needed servicing requirements.

-The opening of the Evergreen Line in December 2016 is a significant transportation investment.
-It offers a critical and timely opportunity to shape future growth along the Evergreen Line and create livable and vibrant neighbourhoods as development interest increases.
+The opening of the Evergreen Line in December 2016 was a significant transportation investment, offering a critical and timely opportunity to revisit the 2008 CCAP, and shape future growth along the Evergreen Line to create livable and vibrant neighbourhoods as development interest increased.

-The City Centre Area Plan update will build upon the many important past decisions by the City and community over the years to put in place the various public amenities and facilities currently within City Centre, such as:
+The Plan builds on important past decisions by the City and community to put in place the public amenities and facilities currently within City Centre, including:

-These milestones decisions, or "big moves", have begun to shape City Centre’s character as a regional City Centre and Coquitlam’s downtown.
+These milestones "Big Moves" continue to shape City Centre’s character as a regional City Centre, and Coquitlam’s downtown.
 Development has also gradually transformed City Centre with urban, high rise, mixed-use buildings over the past two decades, contributing to a steadily growing population, and creating more of a downtown feel.

-Continuing to strengthen City Centre’s identity as the urban "heart" of Coquitlam and the region, and building on the past big moves is an essential goal of the Plan update.
-Part of this is providing a thriving hub of diverse activities in City Centre for both residents and businesses.
-The CCAP update will provide an opportunity to explore a variety of employment opportunities, and flexible and adaptable buildings that accommodate changes in use over time.
+Continuing to strengthen City Centre’s identity as the urban "heart" of Coquitlam and the region, and building on the past Big Moves is an essential goal of the Plan.
+Part of this is providing thriving hubs of diverse activities in City Centre for both residents and businesses.

 The established neighbourhoods beyond the TDS areas (e.g., Eagle Ridge, New Horizons) are characterized by homes built primarily during the 1970s and 1980s.
-Based on the age of this housing stock, and the role it plays in providing a range of affordable housing choices in Coquitlam, these areas are beyond the focus of the current CCAP update.
+Based on the age of this housing stock, and the role it plays in providing a range of affordable housing choices in Coquitlam, these areas are beyond the focus of the Plan.